At the start of my Ray Peat style diet journey, everything I read at the time said to balance your macros at every meal.

 However there is one more thing to consider with protein.
 When you eat protein or any food for that matter, digestion and assimilation all take energy.
 So that along with the rest of the body still need to be fuelled somehow, while you are eating this protein and nothing else.

-So the body could take it from your liver glycogen stores, it also can take it from your muscle glycogen stores if you are using that particular muscle, but after that it will look to protein.
+So the body could take it from your liver glycogen stores, it also can take it from your muscle glycogen stores if you are using that particular muscle.
+After that though it will look to break down protein to make the carbs that you need.

 Now I’m not sure if it uses your muscles first, or the ingested protein to convert to glucose that it needs, but either way it’s a waste of protein and/or a waste of hard earned muscle.
 Especially when you could have just sipped a bit of juice with your protein, and not made your body work twice as hard in the process.